CirinAlex/UART-DMAcontroller-Memory-interconnected-via-APB/README.md

 # UART, DMA controller and Memory, all interconnected using APB

-This is an RTL design project using verilog.
+An RTL design project using verilog.
 It aims to model an SoC subsystem mainly including UART, DMA controller and memory interfaced with APB.

 ## Table of Contents